crnjaja/PrivadoID/README.md

 - Ownership and Control: Smart contracts can be owned by individuals, groups, or be entirely autonomous.
 The ownership model influences how the contract can be interacted with and controlled.
 - Transparency and Security: The operations of smart contracts are transparent and verifiable by anyone on the network.
 This transparency enhances security and trust among participants.

 Smart contracts play a pivotal role in decentralized identity systems.
-For example, ERC 725 v2 and ERC 1056 are specific types of smart contracts designed to support identity management on the Ethereum blockchain:
+For example, ERC 725 v2 and ERC 1056 are specific types of smart contracts designed to support identity management on the Ethereum blockchain.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ZKP -->
 ## Zero Knowledge Proof